 The thin sections of hair are not subjected to the same rubber band looping or feeding-in with extensions as the major ones are.
 Instead, they are simply plaited into regular cornrows.

-One can opt to braid the whole head with all thick lines only, or, have some thin cornrows in between the thick rubber-band stitched ones.
+One can only braid the whole head with all thick lines or have some thin cornrows in between the thick rubber-band stitched ones.

 The magnificence of the Stitch Braids is in the final neat and unique look.
 One can opt to add decorative beads to some braids.